Monday, 9 April 2012

 Oscar went to the skate park on Good Friday and just as I was about to go and get him my mobile rings and I can see it is one of his friends.
 Not overly concerned, as this friend often rings me about various things when Oscar has lost his phone or needs something, I answer casually.

-"Jo you may want to come up to the skate park" he says with no
+"Jo you may want to come up to the skate park" he says with no sense of urgency,

 "Why's that Josh" I say quite nonchalantly,